Dolphin Pride Meeting

-Attendance: No more than two tardy (including “G” excused tardy) per class per semester and no more than a total of ten tardy for the academic school year.
+Attendance: No more than two tardies (including “Q” excused tardy) per class per semester and no more than a total of ten tardies for the academic school year.
 No truancies (period or day).
 No more than five absences (for any reason other than school events/business) for the academic school year.
-In the event of serious illness, the candidate can provide a doctor’s note and the five absence rule will be reviewed by the Principal and the Activities Director.
+For the purpose of this award, college visits are not approved absences.
+In the event of serious illness, the candidate can provide a doctor’s note and the five absence rule will be reviewed by the Activities Director.

 School Service: 15 hours of school service.
-There are now only seven pre-approved school service organizations that you may work for in order to receive school credit.
-They are PTSA, Dolphin Force, Grad Nite, the Library and any CUSD approved tutoring or instructional program, along with the donation of home-made baked goods to school events and donation of blood to school-sponsored blood drives.
-No credit will be given for service hours with teachers or teams, nor for individual tutoring.
-No hour credit will be given for any items donated that were not home-made. (i.e., donations of food, water, sodas, etc.) Students must turn in service hour log cards and verify hours as indicated on log card.
-Late turn in or incomplete hour log cards result in no credit given.
+There are now only eight pre-approved school service organizations that you may work for in order to receive school credit.
+They are PTSA, Dolphin Force, Grad Nite, Paths, the Library and any CUSD approved tutoring or instructional program, along with the donation of home-made baked goods to school events and donation of blood to school-sponsored blood drives.
+No credit will be given for service hours with teachers, teams, clubs or for individual tutoring.
+No hour credit will be given for any items donated that were not home-made.
+Credit will ONLY be earned for Saturday recycling events.
+(No after school or lunchtime recycling.)
+Students must turn in service hour logs with each event as a separate entry and verify hours as indicated on logs.
+No combining of events.
+Late turn in or incomplete hour logs or applications result in no credit given.

 A maximum of three (3) total hours will be given throughout the school year for donated items.
-All baked goods donated must be home made.
-No credit will be given for store bought items.
+All baked goods donated must be home-made.
+No credit will be given for store bought food, beverages, etc.

 2. Blood Donations: